saramorgan/LeadLocatorLWCApp/README.md

 ### Converting Aura Components

-Refer to the following [blog post #5] (https://saramorgan.net/2019/12/16/post-5-building-your-first-lightning-web-component-for-salesforce-series/).
+Refer to the following <a href="https://saramorgan.net/2019/12/16/post-5-building-your-first-lightning-web-component-for-salesforce-series/" target="_blank">blog post #5</a>.
 In this post/Pluralsight module), you will learn:
 1. How to convert Aura components to LWC's using Migration Strategies
 2. All about my past mistakes when trying to convert an Aura component